tienngm2049/projects/Portfolio Project 02 - Bank Marketing - Exploratory Data Analysis, and Classification Modeling/README.md

 In this project, I've worked with two main files:

-- `bank_marketing_analysis.html`: This HTML file contains the comprehensive report of my analysis.
+- `Bank Marketing - Exploratory Data Analysis and Classification Modeling.html`: This HTML file contains the comprehensive report of my analysis.
 It includes visualizations, findings, and explanations of the steps I took in both EDA and classification modeling.
-- `bank_marketing_code.ipynb`: This Jupyter Notebook file contains the code I used for the analysis.
+- `Bank Marketing - Exploratory Data Analysis and Classification Modeling.ipynb`: This Jupyter Notebook file contains the code I used for the analysis.
 It's a step-by-step guide to how I performed EDA, prepared the data, and built classification models.

 ## What's Included